 We have so many pubs and restaurants some residents can hardly conceal their joy.

-Despite a modest population of 18,000 the town boasts 11 churches, 30 pubs, 20 restaurants and over 10 quality hotels and guest houses.
-Most of the pubs serve Real Ale and are conveniently within walking distance of town centre, railway and bus stations.
+The town boasts 11 churches, 30 pubs, 20 restaurants and over 10 quality hotels and guest houses.
+Most of the pubs serve Real Ale and are easy walking distance of the town centre, railway and bus stations.

 From the sophisticated Tobie Norris and the bustling London Inn to the warm and friendly Kings Head and Jolly Brewer, with its HD TV's and regular rotation of well kept real ales, Stamford has a fine selection of bars and public houses.